wbbradley/ace/README.md

 ## Description

-Zion is a statically typed procedural/funct onal language.
+Zion is a statically typed procedural/functional language.
 It is a work in progress.
 Please reach out if you'd like to get involved.

 ### Syntax